-Sometimes, when teaching others about complex issues of the past, to give an accurate, well-rounded perspective, the good and the beautiful do not convey the right messages.
-That's when the worst in history, real artifacts, and evidence of disaster and crisiscan relay much more than a piece of art.
-A shipwreck's artifacts verify activity of one leader who ruled ocean and land during Rome's Late Republic and forever changed the course of history.
+Sometimes, when teaching others about complex issues of the past, to give an accurate, well-rounded perspective, the good and the beautiful do not convey precise messages.
+That's when the worst in history, real artifacts, and evidence of disaster and crisis can relay much more than a piece of art.
+A shipwreck's artifacts verify theactivity of one leader who ruled ocean and land during Rome's Late Republic and forever changed the course of history.
 His name was Pompey.

 Ancient sunken artifacts show in 67BC, a cargo of plunder from Greece collapsed in upheaval.
 The event validates Pompey the Great's campaign against Cilician Pirates.
 His naval legion steered this craft asunder in an unrelenting mission to curb pirate looting, for the Roman Senate granted Pompey a proconsular power to govern Roman provinces within a fifty mile range of the Mediterranean.
 Though many did not see eye to eye with Pompey on political matters, his authority was accepted worldwide.